hackoregon/deploy-scripts/README.md

 # deploy-scripts

-Central repository house and distribute backed deployment scripts
+Central repository to house and distribute backed deployment scripts